 Dear Jameson Irish Whiskey,

-In the spirit of Henry David Thoreau and Joshua Slocum, I plan to set sail aboard my $800, 50-plus year old, 24 foot sailboat, Sine Metu, on a singlehanded wandering and writing hiatus of the Pacific.
-An open-ended cruise where the journey is truly more important than the destination; where witnessing life, writing and rediscovering what it means to live and not simply exist are the only agendas; and where the only schedules kept are in time with the sun, moon, tides and trade winds.
-In short, to pause, unplug and witness life as I slow dance with the sea.
+In the spirit of Henry David Thoreau and Joshua Slocum, I plan to set sail aboard my $800, a 56-year-old, 24-foot sailboat, Sine Metu, on a six-month singlehanded wandering and writing hiatus of Baja California.
+Spending November 2019, cruising down Baja’s Pacific coast and about five or so months in the Sea of Cortez.
+An open-ended cruise where the journey is truly more important than a destination; where witnessing nature’s bounty and rediscovering what it means to truly live are the only agendas; and the only schedules kept are in time with the sun, moon, tides and trade winds.
+In short, to pause, unplug and revel in the moment as a lifelong dream unfolds.

 The name of this little upstart of a sailboat is

 But, I can use Jameson Irish Whiskey’s help!